great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ### 2. Edit your Checkpoint

-The checkpoint configuration that was created when your Jupyter Notebook loaded uses an arbitrary Batch of data and Expectation Suite to generate a basic Checkpoint configuration in the second code cell.
+The Checkpoint configuration that was created when your Jupyter Notebook loaded uses an arbitrary <TechnicalTag tag="batch" text="Batch" /> of data and <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> to generate a basic Checkpoint configuration in the second code cell.
 You can edit this configuration to point to add additional entries under the `validations` key, or to edit the existing one.
 You can even replace this configuration entirely.

 In the [Additional Information](#additional-information) section at the end of this guide you will find examples of other Checkpoint configurations you can use as your starting point, as well as explanations of the various ways you can arrange the keys and values in your Checkpoint's `config_yaml`.